 - How To Choose The Right Credit Card Reader For Your Business

 Why Accepting Credit Cards On Your Phone Will Make Your Business Run Better

 You may have a specific image in your head of who uses mobile processing apps and mobile credit card readers to accept payments.
 And you’re probably right — but whoever you’re thinking of, they’re not the only ones who rely on that technology.
-Consider this: Back in 2018, a Juniper Research study predicted that by 2023 mobile POS systems will be responsible for almost a quarter of all POS transactions globally, which comes out to an estimated 87 billion transactions annually.
-And that number doesn’t even take into account the accelerating effect COVID-19 is having on this trend.
+You can now find mobile POS systems in almost any industry that does in-person retail sales.
+The COVID-19 pandemic and accompanying social distancing orders have even led to mobile card readers popping up in businesses that normally process their transactions through a stationary system.

 Do you sell your wares at conventions, art shows, and other pop-up events?
 You could be an artist, an author, a quilter/seamstress, or a jewelry maker, just to name a few.
 If you rely on local events rather than a storefront to sell your wares, a mobile POS system designed for low-volume businesses with no monthly fee is ideal for your business because it means you don’t need to pay for the software when you aren’t using it.
 You probably won’t need a lot of advanced features, but keep in mind that you can get pretty solid inventory management on a mobile system.

 Mobile Phone Credit Card Readers & Direct Sales